impondesk/impondesk.github.io/src/pages/blog/microfrontends.md

 - Isolated Runtime — State is isolated between each child/sub-application and no shared runtime state.

 # Disadvantages -

+While micro frontend can provide many benefits, it also comes with its own set of challenges.
+One of the main challenges is ensuring consistency across different parts of an application.
+Since different teams may be working on different parts of an application, it can be difficult to ensure that the user interface remains consistent.
+Additionally, there can be performance issues if too many micro frontends are loaded on a page, which can slow down the user experience.

 Testing & Deployment challenges for ensuring all units are in-force, includes the all capabilities without failures or break points